Waverly Senior High School

-Waverly Senior High School or known just as Waverly High School is located in Waverly, Michigan, an unincorporated community in Delta Township.
+Waverly Senior High School, more commonly known as Waverly High School, is a High School located in the unincorporated community of Waverly, Michigan.
 As of February 2013 the school had 1,060 students in 9th to 12th grade.

-In 1963, the Waverly High School would be founded specifically for 10th and 11th graders.
-And in 1985, freshman would join the High School.
+In 1963, Waverly High School would be opened specifically for 10th and 11th graders due to the 12th graders deciding to stay with Sexton High School.
+Their first class would graduate two years later in 1965.
+During 1985, Waverly High School would allow for 9th grade enrollment.

-Waverly offers football, basketball, baseball, tennis, hockey, soccer, swimming, girls golf, cheer leading, bowling, and cross country.
+Waverly Senior High School offers football, basketball, baseball, tennis, hockey, soccer, swimming, girls golf, cheer leading, bowling, and cross country.
 Students are also able to receive letters for academic achievement while participating in sports.